 One criticism of Disney Plus at this stage is there is not enough content that will appeal to a more mature audience.
 We know that’s part of the design of Disney Plus, but we think there’s some wiggle room to add more movies and shows for older audiences, particularly from the Fox library.

 We knew going in that the exclusive new content on Disney Plus was going to be sparse at first.
 Most of the exclusive shows and movies, like Noelle and the Lady and the Tramp remake, are geared mostly for a younger audience.
 Disney Plus does have quite a few original reality shows that might appeal to that audience.
 Our favorite is Encore, which reunites high school musical students as adults.
 Only the Star Wars series The Mandalorian targets an older demographic.

-The good news is we will be seeing more new content coming to the service over the next year, if the Covid-19 outbreak doesn’t delay productions.
+The good news is we will be seeing more new content coming to the service over the next year.
 That includes lots of all-new MCU TV shows and Star Wars content, including The Mandalorian season 2, which has completed filming.

 The UI of Disney Plus is very clean, with colorful images serving as menu and content selections for the smart TV and web-based apps.
 We like the fact that the search page also includes “collections” of various Disney Plus content.
 Hopefully, these will be useful for subscribers who want to dive into, say, all the Toy Story content on the service immediately.
 You can also just click on top to check out all of the movies and shows at once.